 - It can accept different kinds and formats of telemetry data from mesh like Istio telemetry.

 - Its agents support various popular software technologies and frameworks like Tomcat, Spring, Kafka.
-The whole supported framework list is here.

 - It can accept data from other compliant sources like Zipkin-formatted traces reported from Zipkin, Jaeger, or OpenCensus clients.